Panel User Guide

 It is important that contracts are managed consistently and actively throughout their life in accordance with their terms.
 This will ensure that Service Provider performance is satisfactory, stakeholders are well informed, and all contract requirements are met thereby ensuring that the contract delivers the anticipated value for money.

-Where a Service Provider sets out any charges that are additional to the Fees, the Agency must assess whether there is a reasonable basis for any such charges when evaluating the quotation and provide an explanation for the extra expenses under the Fees item of RFQ or Order for Services.
+Where a Service Provider sets out any charges that are additional to the Fees, the entity must assess whether there is a reasonable basis for any such charges when evaluating the quotation and provide an explanation for the extra expenses under the Fees item of RFQ or Order for Services.

 Arrangements across multiple Service Categories

-When undertaking an RFQ or Order for Services that crosses multiple Service Categories or Subcategories, Agencies should select the Service Category and Subcategory that capture the majority of work that is to be undertaken by the Service Provider.
+When undertaking an RFQ or Order for Services that crosses multiple Service Categories or Subcategories, entities should select the Service Category and Subcategory that capture the majority of work that is to be undertaken by the Service Provider.

 AusTender Reporting